 RDE result evaluation factor for vehicles with ICE and NOVC-HEV

 The value of the RDE result evaluation factor depends on the ratio rk between the distance specific CO2 emissions measured during the RDE test and the distance-specific CO2 emitted by the vehicle over the applicable type approval test.
-For the urban emissions, the relevant phases of the type approval test shall be considered.
+For the urban emissions, the relevant phases of the applicable type approval test shall be considered.

 rk=MCO2,RDE, k1MCO2,CC, k2 k1=t,u- k1=t,cu